zallarak/zallarak.github.io/_posts/2018-02-10-proof-of-work.markdown

 date:   2018-02-10 11:39:40 -0800
 categories:
 ---
+Proof of work is an attractive conensus protocol for cryptocurrencies that aspire to become meaningful stores of value.

 ## Universal access

 The most common way people obtain cryptocurrency is through fiat purchases.
 One must connect their bank account to a cryptocurrency exchange, transfer fiat money to the exchange, and then purchase cryptocurrency.
 This poses multiple problems, including requiring access to a bank account and giving up some privacy.